osrf/ros2multirobotbook/src/traffic-editor.md

 ```

 ## GUI Layout

-The layout of the `traffic_editor` comprises of a `Main Toolbar`, a `Working Area`
-and a `Sidebar` as seen in the figure below:
+The layout of the `traffic_editor` includes a `Toolbar`, a `Working Area` and a `Sidebar` as seen in the figure below:

 ![Traffic Editor GUI](images/traffic_editor/layout.png)

-The editor operates in three modes selectable from the `Edit mode` dropdown
-list in the `Main Toolbar`, or by using shortkeys:
-* **Building (Ctrl + B):** to annotate _walls_, floors (_polygons_), _doors_,
-  _measurements_ to set the scale of the drawing, _fiducials_ to align levels
-  for multi-level simulations and environment assets to add virtual models to your simulated environment.
-* **Traffic (Ctrl + T):** to annotate traffic lanes of various robots on each level
-* **Scenario (Ctrl + E):** to define special regions of interest on a level.
-In
-  larger facilities robot traffic may be limited to certain areas only.
-Hence,
-  it may be more meaningful to generate simulation worlds of these special
-  regions alone which can be specified in this mode.

-Each mode has a unique set of tools, but the following tools are common across all modes:
+The toolbar contains a variety of tools to support actions such as setting the scale of the drawing, aligning levels for multi-level scenarios, adding virtual models to simulated environments, adding robot traffic lanes, simulated flooring, and so on.

+The following table summarizes the available tools:

 |                    Icon                           |  Name  | Shortkey |               Function               |
 |:-------------------------------------------------:|:------:|:--------:|:------------------------------------:|